Infantry Weapons

 AK-308 rifle

-The AK-308 rifle is Kalashnikov Concern's 7.62x51 mm NATO-pattern battle rifle, built on the AK-12 / AK-15 design line and documented by UN reporting among the firearms used by gangs in Haiti.
+The AK-308 rifle is Kalashnikov Concern's 7.62x51 mm NATO-pattern battle rifle, applying the AK-12 / AK-15 layout to a full-power cartridge and later appearing in UN reporting on firearms used by criminal gangs in Haiti.

 Russia